christopherdumas/Conceptionalis-Philosophica-Contemplatio/_posts/2020-06-2-section-3-axiology.md

 What capabilities must be exercised through action for the fulfillment of the human essence *qua* human?
-Three, each drawing its unique manifestation from that wellspring of the human, consciousness: the social faculty, the rational faculty, and the productive faculty.
-Each of these is made possible by the rational consciousness of humans, in its human form: the social, in voluntary cooperation mediated by rational discussion and common goals, instead of filial allegiances and fear; the rational, in the understanding of the world and the interaction and description of it properly; and the productive, in problem solving and creation of new concepts only made possible by the first two.
+Three, each drawing its unique manifestation from that Promethean wellspring, consciousness: the social faculty, the rational faculty, and the productive faculty.
+Each of these is made possible by the rational consciousness of humans, in its human form: the social, in voluntary cooperation mediated by rational discussion and common goals, instead of filial allegiances and fear; the rational, in the understanding of the world and the interaction and description of it properly; and the creative, in problem solving and creation of new concepts only made possible by the first two.

 Sociability: our rationality allows us to achieve a much more organized, broad, and intense form of social life: while other species are indeed social, no other